Documentation Index

 event_id | UUID | The event’s unique identifier |

-call-session.
+Which record type should I use?
+If you’re analyzing a call made with your AI assistant, start with call-session.
 This gives you the full picture — AI assistant sessions, inference events, call control, SIP trunking, and all other products in one tree.
 Use the metadata endpoint to explore other starting points for different products.

 Query Parameters: